Old military target washes up on North Carolina beach

 Police in Kill Devil Hills said in a statement earlier this week that it appears to be some kind of “anti-submarine” target and not an explosive device.

-The spherical object is covered in barnacles and was painted with the words “inert” and “target.”
+The spherical object is covered in barnacles and was painted withe the words “inert” and “target.”
 Police said it’s filled with concrete.

 Kill Devil Hills police said the U.S. Navy would be coming to retrieve it.